National Comprehensive Cancer Network® (NCCN®)1

-CRPC = castration-resistant prostate cancer; PSA = prostate-specific antigen.
+CRPC = castration-resistant prostate cancer; LHRH = luteinizing hormone-releasing hormone; PSA = prostate-specific antigen.

-2. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Prostate Cancer V.2.2019. © National Comprehensive Cancer Network, Inc. 2019.
+1. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Prostate Cancer V.4.2019. © National Comprehensive Cancer Network, Inc. 2019.
 All rights reserved.
-Accessed June 21, 2019.
+Accessed September 24, 2019.
 To view the most recent and complete version of the NCCN Guidelines®, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use, or application, and disclaims any responsibility for their application or use in any way.

 2. Hahn AW, Higano CS, Taplin ME, Ryan CJ, Agarwal N. Metastatic castration-sensitive prostate cancer: optimizing patient selection and treatment.
 Am Soc Clin Oncol Educ Book.
 2018;38:363-371.